Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 The heat generated by each server is measured in BTU (British Thermal Unit).
 Each machine has its own fan to cool the processor, but in a server room the air will get hotter and an HVAC system is required to cool it down.

+The ideal temperature for the server room is between 16 and 23 degrees Celsius.

 Server rooms are organized as **hot and cold aisles** : server racks are facing each other, so the aisle with the front of servers is cold, and the aisle with the back of servers is hot.
 This makes it easier to efficiently dissipate the heat.

-HVAC is also used to maintain a good humidity level of 40%.
+HVAC is also used to maintain a good humidity level between 40% and 60%.
 Too little humidity can cause electrostatic discharge damaging components.
 Too much humidity can cause condensation of water and corrosion of the components.